 The Hengifoss Waterfall is quite tall and powerful.
 You can’t normally get to its base, although, some people do it sometimes, but it’s not recommended.
 You can enjoy this view from a relatively close distance to the base of the waterfall.

 After Hengifoss, if you want, you could drive to one of the East Fjords.
 The roads are gravel, but the views are really amazing.
 Unfortunately for us, it rained the whole time, but I wish you better luck!

-For accommodation, I suggest Eglisstadir, or, if you feel like it, try to find something on the 1 road further away, just to cut the next day’s drive.
+For accommodation, I suggest Eglisstadir, or, if you feel like it, try to find something on the Ring Road (Route 1) further away, just to cut the next day’s drive.
 Be advised, not so many options are available on that piece of road!

 Day 6 – Don’t (or DO?) go chasing waterfalls

-From Eglisstadir try to get an early start towards Akureyri (basically, one of the 2 Iceland cities) taking as usual the road number 1.
+From Eglisstadir try to get an early start towards Akureyri (basically, one of the 2 Iceland cities) taking as usual the Ring Road (number 1).

 On the way there will be a few wonders to see: